dantemazza/name-classifier/README.md

 ### Acnowledgements
 * The pytorch model is loosely based off of [this](https://www.deeplearningwizard.com/deep_learning/practical_pytorch/pytorch_logistic_regression/) logistic regression classifier from Deep Learning Wizard
-* Training, CV and test sets all extracted randomly from [this dataset](https://www.kaggle.com/kaggle/us-baby-names)
+* Training, CV, and test sets all extracted randomly from [this dataset](https://www.kaggle.com/kaggle/us-baby-names)